 - Hot glue and glue gun

-You can now make your Christmas sweater with lights by adding the lights to the sweater itself.
-Secure into place with the hot glue.
-You can then add real lights if desired.
-We added some moon lights later by tying them onto the artificial lights and adding the battery pack to a pocket in the jeans.
+When we made this sweater, we decided to add some moon lights later by tying them onto the artificial lights and adding the battery pack to a pocket in the jeans.

 Now you are ready to put on your Christmas sweater with lights and rock it at an ugly sweater party!